vmware-archive/ngrokd-boshrelease/README.md

+# ngrokd-boshrelease is no longer actively maintained by VMware.

 # BOSH Release for ngrok daemon

 One of the fastest ways to get a [ngrok](https://github.com/inconshreveable/ngrok) server running on any cloud infrastructure is too deploy this BOSH release.